calebxblackwell/FirstCapstoneAPI/README.md

 # FirstCapstoneAPI
 Vine dupe site.
 Vines play on loop using a youtube API.
-Also incorporates Twitter API to connect users with the Viners.
+Also incorporates a Google survey API to rate user experience.